 (a) keep confidential any information in connection with the Deliverables which is (or would reasonably be regarded as) confidential to us, and only use or disclose that information for the purposes of providing the Deliverables or with our prior written consent; and

-(b) comply with all Laws in relation to any personal information you obtain in connection with providing the Deliverables to us (including the Privacy and Data Protection Act 2014 (Vic) and the Privacy Act 1988 (Cth)), and ensure that any person authorised to access that personal information agrees to comply with equivalent obligations to this clause.
+(b) comply with all Laws in relation to any personal information you obtain in connection with providing the Deliverables to us (including, but not limited to: (i) the Privacy and Data Protection Act 2014 (Vic) and the Information Privacy Principles thereunder; (ii) the Health Records Act 2001 (Vic) and the Health Privacy Principles thereunder; and (iii) the Privacy Act 1988 (Cth) and the Australian Privacy Principles thereunder), and ensure that any person authorised to access that personal information agrees to comply with equivalent obligations to this clause.